Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 `int` is being used here to interpret the result of input as an integer; a whole number.
 Note that it spits out an error message if you try giving it something that isn't a number!
 Error messages tend to contain useful information for improving our programs when things go wrong, and sometimes we don't want them to end our program.
-We will discuss [error handling](@/tutorials/python/25_error_handling.md) later, although an example is included below.
+We will discuss error handling [later](@/tutorials/python/25_error_handling.md), although an example is included below.

 {{ codeblock(fn="futures_try_int_input", lc="py") }}

 ---
 ## A Few Steps Back...Using help()
 ---
-Go ahead and drop into the python interpreter.
+Go ahead and drop into the Python interpreter.
 Type `help()` and then press enter.
 Now, go ahead and enter `print`, and you should see something like this:

 ```